Hurricanes vs. Hypercanes: Could Climate Change Spawn 500 MPH Monsters?

 • Hurricane Shutters: Permanent or removable hurricane shutters offer the most robust protection for windows.
 These shutters are typically made of aluminum or steel and are designed to withstand extreme wind pressures and flying debris.

-• Impact-Resistant Windows: Investing in impact-resistant windows provides a permanent solution for enhanced window protection.
+• Impact-Resistant Windows: Investing in impact resistant windows provides a permanent solution for enhanced window protection.
 These windows are constructed with laminated glass and reinforced frames, significantly reducing the risk of breakage during a storm.

 • Plywood: While not as aesthetically pleasing or convenient as shutters or impact-resistant windows, properly installed plywood can offer a temporary and more affordable alternative.
 Ensure the plywood is cut to fit each window and securely anchored to the window frame.